Using contradictions improves question answering systems: Correlation Analysis

 \section{Correlation Analysis}

-Since we are using the NLI and QA model scores to construct the setups above, we’d like to know how these factors correlate with the correct answer.
+Since we are using the NLI and QA model scores to construct the setups above, it is useful to know how these factors correlate with the correct answer.
 Table \ref{tab:correlation} shows how each NLI class correlates both by score and by actual classification (score > 50\%) as compared against QA model confidence score.
 The multiple choice analysis shows answers from the RoBERTa-RACE model and the extractive QA analysis shows answers from the BERT-large model trained on SQuAD.
 The correlation analysis presents Spearman rank correlations.

-What we see is that in the multiple choice setting the confidence score has a strong correlation with the correct answer which makes sense given the confidence score is a softmax over the multiple choice classes.
+What we see is that in the multiple choice setting, the confidence score has a strong correlation with the correct answer, which makes sense given the confidence score is a softmax over the multiple choice classes.
 Extractive QA confidence scores have a much weaker correlation and tend to have less correlation than entailment has with the correct answer.
 Despite the results presented above, contradiction only has a notable correlation with the correct answer when the score is used rather than the classification.
-This is another proof point of our approach of using confidence scores for NLI rather than classifications.
-Interestingly in the extractive QA case the neutral class is more negatively correlated when selecting for contradiction when using classification.
-Our conjecture would be that in the extractive QA case we don’t have much to compare against.
-When looking at the per dataset correlations for the multiple choice setting (Table \ref{tab:per_dataset_correlation}) we see that in most cases, other than the QA confidence scores, the contradiction scores have the strongest correlations with the correct answer out of any NLI class and neutral, as we would expect, tends to have very weak correlations.
+This is a point in favor of our approach of using confidence scores for NLI rather than classifications.

+Interestingly, in the extractive QA case, the neutral class is more negatively correlated when selecting for contradiction when using classification.
+Our conjecture would be that in the extractive QA case, we don’t have much to compare against.
+When looking at the per dataset correlations for the multiple choice setting (Table \ref{tab:per_dataset_correlation}), we see that in most cases, other than the QA confidence scores, the contradiction scores have the strongest correlations with the correct answer out of any NLI class and neutral, as we would expect, tends to have very weak correlations.
 We do not present the per dataset correlation for extractive QA as they are very weak, which we again hypothesize comes from having no answers to compare with.